wasp-lang/wasp/web/docs/database/operations/actions.md

 <small>

-For a detailed explanation of the Action definition API (i.e., arguments and return values), check the [Options reference](#options-reference).
+For a detailed explanation of the Action definition API (i.e., arguments and return values), check the [API Reference](#api-reference).

 </small>